jus-kosmac/healthcare-llm-demo/README.md

 # HealthCare LLM Demo

 This demo processes an example medical transcript and extracts patient information into a predefined structured JSON output.
-It also produces a example of custom formatted report.
+It also produces an example of a custom formatted report.
 - Input: `examples/medical_transcript.txt`
 - Output: `examples/example_output.txt`